plachert/plachert/README.md

-I am Piotr and I am a deep learning enthusiast and practitioner with corporate and startup experience.
+I am Piotr and I am a deep learning engineer with corporate and startup experience.
 I am currently looking for a challenging project, ideally in computer vision.